Deminder/ShutdownTimer/README.md

 ## Features
 - Timer for *Poweroff*, *Reboot*, *Suspend*
   - Options may be reordered or hidden
   - Disabling the extension leaves a timer process alive.
-The extension is only completely disabled if the screen saver is not active after one second.
+The extension is only completely disabled if the screen saver is not active after three seconds.

 - Show scheduled shutdown info as *(sys)*
   - Fetched from `/run/systemd/shutdown/scheduled`